-The operation of any power tool can result in foreign objects being thrown into your eyes, which can result in severe eye damage.
-Before beginning tool operation, always wear safety goggles or safety glasses with side shields and a full face shield when needed.
-We recommend Wide Vision Safety Mask for use over eyeglasses or standard safety glasses with side shields, available at Sears Retail Stores.
+The operation of any tool can result in foreign objects being thrown into your eyes, which can result in severe eye damage.
+Before beginning power tool operation, always wear safety goggles or safety glasses with side shields and a full face shield when needed.
+We recommend Wide Vision Safety Mask for use over eyeglasses or standard safety glasses with side shields.
+Always wear eye protection which is marked to comply with ANSI Z87.1.